AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 true that the Ada version required a couple more type declarations, but those make the procedure body far simpler.
 That resulting simplicity is a reflection of the balance between data structures and executable statements that we should always try to achieve.
+Ada just makes that easier to achieve than in some other languages.

 Of course, the underlying hardware likely has no machine-supported 4-bit unsigned type so larger hardware numeric types are used.
 Hence there are